 On the one hand, banks and licensed companies like Assure Hedge can create products and make them available through an API — a string of computer code that’s been productised following an established standard, usually HTTP or REST.

-The product could be access to back-office services such as compliance and custody of funds, or it could be fully-fledged customer-facing software like X-Hedge, our white-label hedging platform that allows you to sell hedging products to customers out of the box.
+The product could be access to back-office services such as compliance and custody of funds, or it could be fully-fledged customer-facing software like X-Hedge, our hedging platform that allows you to manage currency hedging products for customers out of the box.

 Either way, the API is the building block on which you create your own financial services product.